parsiya/eslinter/docs/configuration.md

 [304-docs]: https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/304

-### The Debug Flag
+### The Diagnostics Flag
-Setting `debug` to `true` will print diagnostics messages to the extension's console.
-It's intended for troubleshooting and testing.
+Setting `diagnostics` to `true` will print diagnostics messages to the extension's console and add headers to the responses.

+These headers are `Is-Script`, `Contains-Script` and `MIMETYPEs` and can be used to see how the JavaScript detection works on responses.

+It is intended for troubleshooting and testing.
 The best way to use it is to isolate a single request/response that is causing the error.
-Enable debug and send the request in Repeater.
+Enable diagnostics and send the request in Repeater to see how it is processed.